-• Water, sewer, and sanitation rates were increased for fiscal year 2018 and these increases are being used to improve the wastewater treatment plant.
+- The Town held the real property rate flat for fiscal year 2020. - Water, sewer, and sanitation rates were increased for fiscal year 2020 and these increases are being used to improve the wastewater treatment plant.

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021